 Because the nio template is in the templates directory, you simply specify its name at the --template option.

 The following table lists the templates that are provided by tc Runtime out-of-the-box and how each template differs from the generic tc Runtime instance (created without a specific template.)
-All templates are located in the INSTALL_DIR/vmware-tc-server/edition/templates, where edition refers to the edition of tc Server you installed (developer or standard).
+The Tanzu tc Server distribution includes these templates.

 Template Name Comparison with Default tc Runtime Instance